KevinLindh/gambitchallenge/README.md

 ### Demo Available here : <a href="https://exquisite-cuchufli-0264ed.netlify.app/">Live Demo Here!</a>

-To login use the email: admin@admin.com password: adminadmin
+To login use:

+* Email: admin@admin.com
+* Password: adminadmin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>